To the page content

 What makes a building a smart building?

-The term describes a building whose technical systems are digitally networked and can thus be automated and centrally controlled.
+The term describes a building whose technical systems are digitally networked and can therefore be automated and centrally controlled.
 This trend is gaining ground in residential and office buildings as well as in factories and warehouses, railway stations and airports, shopping centres and hospitals.
-The goal of digitalisation: to create added value for owners, operators, users and occupants.
-More on the topic in our free e-book “Smart Building
+The aim of digitalisation is to create added value for owners, operators, users and residents.
+Find out more in our free e-book "Smart Building - The intelligent building"

-The benefits of the Soobr smart cleaning solution include, for one, cost savings.
-According to the company’s figures (PDF) the cost saving per week in operational management is around 30 percent and, subject to country and industry, on average 15 percent per year in execution.
-That makes facility management and allied services perceptibly more cost-efficient.
+The benefits of Soobr's smart cleaning solution include cost savings: According to the company's own calculations (PDF), these amount to around 30 per cent per week in operational management and, depending on the country and industry, an average of 15 per cent per year in execution.
+This makes facility management and associated services noticeably more (cost) efficient.

-Companies benefit from positive aspects of this kind.
-So do hospitals and other healthcare facilities.
-For them, however, smart cleaning applications are valuable for other reasons too.
-Time and hygiene are factors of crucial importance.
-Patients must be admitted or treated as quickly as possible and health risks due to contamination must be kept to a minimum.
-Critical delays can occur if facility cleaning is not optimal.
-Communication between cleaners and hospital staff is often still inefficient.
-Several phone calls may then be required to clarify which beds are to be made up or where traces of spilt tea must be wiped clean – and then to confirm that the task has been completed.
-Quality of healthcare may suffer as a result.
+Companies benefit from such positive aspects just as much as hospitals and other healthcare facilities.
+For the latter, however, smart cleaning applications are also valuable for other reasons.
+Time and hygiene are two factors of central importance there.
+After all, patients need to be admitted or treated as quickly as possible and health risks from contamination need to be minimised.
+If building cleaning is not optimised, critical delays can occur.
+Communication between cleaners and hospital staff is often inefficient.
+For example, several phone calls may be necessary to clarify which beds need to be reupholstered or where the traces of spilt tea need to be removed - and then to confirm that the work has been done.
+One possible consequence: the quality of care suffers.

-Using the Soobr system, hospital employees can notify cleaners directly of acute cleaning requirements by an app – and receive immediate confirmation as soon as the area in question is clean once more.
-The solution and its mobile app thereby accelerate the entire process and enable medical staff to concentrate on their core tasks and on the patients.
+With the Soobr system, hospital staff can immediately alert cleaning staff to acute cleaning needs via an app.
+They then also receive a direct notification as soon as the affected area is clean again.
+With its mobile application, the solution speeds up the entire process and allows medical staff to concentrate on their core tasks and the patients.

 About Soobr

 Soobr was founded in Bern in 2020.
-The PropTech start-up (property technology = digital transformation of the real estate industry) is active in the Netherlands and Japan, among other countries; in 2022, the Swiss opened another location in Hamburg.
-With its strong sustainability focus, Soobr supports companies in achieving the Sustainable Development.
-In the course of its international expansion Soobr was looking for a partner to guarantee first-class connectivity for customers in other countries.
-Its partnership with Deutsche Telekom IoT now enables the Swiss company to operate globally without trade-offs.
+The PropTech start-up (property technology = digital transformation of the property industry) is active in the Netherlands and Japan, among other countries; in 2022, the Swiss company opened another location in Hamburg.
+With its strong focus on sustainability, Soobr supports companies in achieving the sustainable development goals set by the UN in 2015.
+As part of its international expansion, Soobr was looking for a partner that could guarantee reliable connectivity for its customers abroad.
+The partnership with Deutsche Telekom IoT now enables the Swiss company to offer its services globally without compromise.

 Ümit Günes